 Image Credit: ESA/Hubble and NASA

-Over the next several thousand years, the Blue Planetary Nebula will gradually disperse into space.
-In the meantime the red giant has become a white dwarf which will cool and fade away for billions of years.
+Planetary nebulae last for only about 10,000 years, a very short period in the 10-billion-year lifespan of Sun-like stars.
+So, over the next several thousand years, the Phantom Streak Nebula will gradually disperse into space, and then the white dwarf will cool and fade away for billions of years.
+No longer emitting heat or light, the white dwarf will finally become a black dwarf.
+(However, at less than 14 billion years old, the Universe is still too young to have created any black dwarfs.)
 Our own Sun is expected to undergo a similar fate, but fortunately this will not occur until some 5 billion years from now.